 - a tree with bags of attitude, huge juvenile leaves, gorgeous bark and amazing style

-- grows into a fabulous medium specimen tree as either a single truck
+- grows into a fabulous medium specimen tree

 - sunlight shining through the young carmine foliage is quite beautiful - like stained glass windows